TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Strpad.rst

 :aspect:`Description`
    The character(s) to pad with.
-The value of :ref:`strpad-padWith` may be truncated, if the required number of padding characters cannot be evenly divided by the length of the value of :ts:`padWith`.
-Note that leading and trailing spaces of :ts:`padWith` are stripped!
+The value of :ref:`strpad-padWith` may be truncated, if the required number of padding characters cannot be evenly divided by the length of the value of :typoscript:`padWith`.
+Note that leading and trailing spaces of :typoscript:`padWith` are stripped!
 If you want to pad with spaces, omit this option.

 :aspect:`Default`